 Yes, absolutely.
 This is one of the best ways to secure your revenue and cut down on no-shows.

 With Medesk, you can generate a secure payment link and send it straight to your patient via email or SMS.
 They just click the link and pay with their card online.
-It’s perfect for taking deposits, collecting prepayment for consultations, or settling a balance before a follow-up visit.
+It is perfect for taking deposits, collecting prepayment for consultations, or settling a balance before a follow-up visit.

-When you connect a payment gateway like Stripe, they'll take a small processing fee from each transaction.
-This is all handled automatically on their end, and the remaining balance lands in your bank account.
+When you connect a payment gateway like Stripe, they take a small processing fee from each transaction.
+Stripe charges 1.5% plus 20p for UK card payments, with no monthly or setup fees.
+This is handled automatically on their end, and the remaining balance lands in your bank account within two business days.

 The important thing to know is that Medesk always records the full payment amount against the patient's invoice.
-This keeps your clinical billing records perfectly accurate and makes reconciliation a breeze.
+This keeps your clinical billing records perfectly accurate and makes reconciliation straightforward.
 You can see the fee breakdown anytime in your Stripe dashboard.

 It happens.
-If a patient's card is declined or the payment doesn't go through for any reason, the invoice in Medesk simply stays marked as 'Unpaid'.
+If a patient's card is declined or the payment does not go through for any reason, the invoice in Medesk simply stays marked as 'Unpaid'.

 Your payment gateway usually sends a notification to both you and the patient about the failed attempt.
 From there, you can easily resend the payment link or simply arrange for them to pay when they arrive at the clinic.
 No fuss, no lost records.